COSIMA/access-om2/README.md

 ## Compile

 Now to build each model.
-There several ways to do this.
+There are several ways to do this.

 ### The easy way
 The easiest is simply